 Mountain Lion P-56 Killed Under CA Depredation Law, Marking a 1st in the Santa Monica Mountains

-A radio-collared mountain lion has become the first to be killed in the Santa Monica Mountains under a state depredation law, officials said Monday.
+A radio-collared mountain lion has become the first to be killed in the Santa Monica Mountains under a state law that permits lethal action against any cougar that injures or fatally attacks pets and livestock, officials said Monday.

-The puma known as P-56 was suspected of killing a dozen livestock on nine separate occasions at a single property, prompting the owner to request and obtain a depredation permit from the California Department of Fish and Wildlife, according to a statement from the National Park Service.
+The big cat known as P-56 was suspected of killing a dozen livestock on nine separate occasions at a single property, prompting the owner to request and obtain a depredation permit from the California Department of Fish and Wildlife, according to a statement from the National Park Service.

 Authorities did not provide a location of where the incident took place, saying only that the 4- to 5-year-old male's territory was in the western part of the expansive range, south of the 101 Freeway.